Atomox/ExampleCode/Notes/nodejs.readme.md

 ```

 ## The Event Loop
 - The entity that handles external events and converts them into callback invocations.

+### Flow of the Loop
 1. Is the Event Queue Empty?
-  - No?
+  a.
+No?
 Pop an item from the queue into the call stack.
-  - Yes?
+  b.
+Yes?
 2. Is the Call Stack Empty?
-  - No?
+  a.
+No?
 Let it continue.
-  - Yes?
+  b.
+Yes?
 Go to 1.
 3. If both the queue and the stack are empty, exit.

 - *Slow code on the Call Stack will block the Event Loop.*